AgrDataSci/climatrends/README.md

 ## Example

-The function `temperature()` has as the basic input data an `object` of class `data.frame` with geographic information (lonlat) or an `array` with day and night temperature (when provided locally) and a vector of class `Date` for the first day that will be taken into account for the indices.
-The duration from where the environmental indices will be computed is defined by the argument `span` which can be a single integer that takes into account a single timespan for all tricot experiments or a vector indicating the timespan for each point.
+The default method for the function `temperature()` has as the basic input an `object` of class `data.frame` (or any other that can be coerced to a data.frame) with the longitude and latitude in geographic coordinates and a vector of class `Date` for the first day that will be taken into account for the indices.
+The duration from where the temperature indices will be computed is defined by the argument `span` which can be a single integer that takes into account a single timespan for all points or a vector indicating the timespan for each point.

 Here we generate some random points within the Innlandet county in Norway from May-2015: